ACSLab/ACSLab.github.io/guides/pheeno_programming_content.md

 ```

 ### EEPROM Automatic Calibration
-To calibrate Pheeno automatically, open the script AutomaticCalibrateIMU.ino in the Arduino folder in the GitHub repository for Pheeno.
-This script does essentially what the manual script described above does(Section \ref{sec:manualCalibration}).
+To calibrate Pheeno automatically, open the script *AutomaticCalibrateIMU.ino* in the Arduino folder in the GitHub repository for Pheeno.
+This script does essentially what the manual script described above does(["Manual Calibration"](pheeno_programming_content#manual-calibration) section).
 To use this calibration program, upload the script then place Pheeno in the arena you wish to run the experiment in.
 Turn on the robot, it should sit still for about a minute then rotate for another minute.
 Once it has stopped moving it should be calibrated!

 ```cpp
 /*